Call Us

 Smoking

-Reduces blood flow and oxygen to spinal tissues, impairing disc health [1].
+Reduces blood flow and oxygen to spinal tissues, impairing disc health.

 What Happens If Lumbar Disc Disease Is Left Untreated?

 When lumbar DDD is not addressed, the condition may lead to progressive deterioration and more significant impairment.
-Potential complications include:
+Early intervention can prevent or slow the progression of these complications and improve long-term outcomes.

-- Chronic Low Back Pain: Persistent discomfort that affects daily activities, sleep, and quality of life.
+Persistent discomfort that affects daily activities, sleep, and quality of life.

-- Herniated Or Bulging Discs: Weakened discs are more prone to rupture, potentially pressing on nerves and causing radiculopathy.
+Weakened discs are more prone to rupture, potentially pressing on nerves and causing radiculopathy.

-- Spinal Stenosis: The narrowing of the spinal canal, leading to increased nerve pressure.
+The narrowing of the spinal canal, leading to increased nerve pressure.

-- Spondylolisthesis: A condition where one vertebra slips over another due to disc instability.
+A condition where one vertebra slips over another due to disc instability.

-- Reduced Mobility: Chronic stiffness and pain can lead to physical deconditioning and postural changes.
+Chronic stiffness and pain can lead to physical deconditioning and postural changes.

-- Psychological Effects: Ongoing pain may contribute to anxiety, depression, and social withdrawal.
+Ongoing pain may contribute to anxiety, depression, and social withdrawal.

 Our Approach To Lumbar Degenerative Disc Disease

-Take the next step and schedule your evaluation today.
+Take the next step to schedule your evaluation today

 At Compass Pain and Wellness, the first treatment step will always be a detailed evaluation with your doctor to give you the answers you need.
 Next, our team will build a plan of care tailored to your specific pathology.
 This may involve advanced medical treatments as well as supportive therapies to address all aspects of your symptoms.